MikeGruz/mikegruz.github.io/cv.md

 Media Diversity and Agenda Fragmentation.
 Presented at the *2017 Annual Meeting of the Midwest Political Science Association,* Chicago, IL (Apr.
 8, 2017).

 Examining Agenda Fragmentation Among the U.S. Mainstream Media.
 Presented at the *2016 Annual Meeting of the Southern Political Science Association,* San Juan, Puerto Rico (Jan.
 9, 2016).

-The Ratification of CEDAW and the Liberalization of Abortion Laws.
-Presented at the *2015 Annual Meeting of the International Studies Association,* New Orleans, Louisiana (with Katherine E.L.
-Hunt, Feb.
-19, 2015).

 The News Media as a Political Institution: Party Competition and the Variance in Journalistic Framing.
 Presented at the *2014 Annual Meeting of the International Communication Association,* Seattle, Washington (with and presented by Michael W. Wagner *in absentia*, May 24, 2014)